-The Royal College of Physicians has updated its National Early Warning Score (NEWS), first produced in 2012.
+The Royal College of Physicians (RCP) has updated its National Early Warning Score (NEWS), first produced in 2012.
 NEWS2 has now received formal endorsement from NHS England (NHSE) and NHS Improvement (NHSI) to become the early warning system for identifying acutely ill patients, including those with sepsis, in hospitals in England.

 The score, often placed on the chart at the end of the patient’s bed but also used in digital forms, is used by doctors and nurses to record vital signs and give each a score.
 The total score lets them know if a patient is becoming very ill, prompting them to take urgent action to review the care of the patient and call for specialist help if necessary.

 NHSE and NHSI have also incorporated NEWS2 as the early warning system to improve the detection of clinical deterioration due to sepsis in adults.
 These are major steps towards the ultimate aim, to see NEWS embedded across the NHS to improve the detection of acute illness and improve patient outcomes.